Blog > Articles

 • While both Ozempic and Saxenda are generally well-tolerated, a patient who is concerned about potential for side effects and therefore prefers a shorter-acting medication may prefer to start with daily Saxenda rather than weekly Ozempic or Wegovy.
 Both Saxenda and Ozempic share similar common side effects such as nausea, diarrhea, constipation, and stomach pain.

-• A patient who has insurance coverage for either Ozempic or Saxenda but not the other may choose the insurance-covered option.
+• A patient who has insurance coverage for Saxenda or Ozempic but not the other may choose the insurance-covered option.

 Common dosing schedule for Ozempic: